Child feeding ages and stages

 - Snack right after school and at the table.
 No munching along with homework or in front of the TV.

-- After she learns to go by the snacking rules, let your older school-age child choose her own snack, even if it is forbidden food – high fat, high sugar.
+- After she learns to go by the rules and apply the strategies, let your older school-age child choose her own snack, even if it is forbidden food – high fat, high sugar.

 Feeding Your Adolescent